 Order your Java Coffee Batavia today and experience this delicious coffee for yourself!

-Our Java Blue Batavia Coffee comes from a producer name Tobing.
-He owns approximately 50 Hectares of coffee farms in West Java province, exactly Ciwidey sub-district.
-He has planted coffee in Ciwidey area since 2005.
-Besides, he also collects parchment from small farmers around his estate.
-Yearly, the production is about 80-90 tons of green beans from his own estate and small farmers and this keeps expanding.
-Many specialty roasters friends from Jakarta, Singapore, and Australia buy micro-lots from him.
+Our Java Coffee is grown by a coffee producer named Tobing.
+He owns approximately 50 hectares of coffee farms in West Java province.
+Yearly, the production is about 80-90 tons of green coffee beans from his own coffee estate and neighboring small farmers.

-The volcanic soil on the side of this mountain is very fertile and many other crops, from potatoes to cacao, share space with the coffee.
-Recently, exporters and other professionals in the coffee industry have been working with the agricultural communities there to foster a resurgence in Specialty Coffee.
+The soil on the side of the mountain has many other crops, from potatoes to cacao, that share space with the coffee.
 The terrain is so steep that even four-wheel-drive vehicles become useless about 3,000 feet, and you move up on foot.
 Coffee cherries are still brought back down to the collection point via scooter.

-Coffee did very well on certain islands in Indonesia, Sumatra, Sulawesi, and Java.
+Coffee does well on certain islands in Indonesia, Sumatra, Sulawesi, and Java.
 The capital, Batavia (today known as Jakarta) was located on the main island of Java.
-Boatloads of sacks of coffee left from Java, and of course the bags were stamped with the word 'Java' so the words Java and Coffee became synonymous.
+Boatloads of sacks of coffee left from Java, and of course the bags were stamped with the word Java so the words Java and Coffee became synonymous.